 Yet protected areas face a broad range of challenges, and evidence from the IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
-Lack of staff training in business planning and other key organisational skills is a significant contributing factor to this, but staff rarely get the opportunity for training in this area.
+Lack of staff training in business planning and other key organisational skills is a significant contributing factor to this, but employees rarely get the opportunity for training in this area.

-Leading companies have a wealth of experienced staff and devote significant resources on training for effective business management.
+Companies have a wealth of experienced staff and devote significant resources on training for effective business management.
 Yet there are often few opportunities for their managers to consider the value of natural capital to the business.

 The Earth Skills Network bridges this gap by bringing together leaders from the business world with protected area managers, in a mentor-mentee relationship, to share knowledge and transfer key business skills.